higty/higlabo/README.md

 A client library for OpenAI API (including assistants endpoint that opened 2023.11.06 at OpenAI event) https://www.codeproject.com/Articles/5372480/Csharp-OpenAI-library-that-support-Assistants-API

+Set up: HigLabo.OpenAI from Nuget, and also add HigLabo.Core, HigLabo.NewtonsoftJson.
+I test against latest version of these three packages.

 How to use?
 It is easy to use!
 ```
 var cl = new OpenAIClient("API Key"); // OpenAI